zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 This method will obtain the name servers that serves the parent zone, i.e. the zone from which the *Child Zone* is delegated from.

-This done by finding the parent zone and by then the name servers that serve the parent zone.
+This is done by finding the parent zone and then the name servers that serve the parent zone.
 In case there is an inconsistency of which is the parent zone, the list of name servers will be the gross list, i.e. rather include too much than too little.
 Too much is always a result of incorrect configuration in the parent